chef/license_scout/README.md

 ### Searching Nested Subdirectories

-The default behavior of License Scout is to only look for dependency manager files in the root of the `directories` you configure.
-This is the default behavior to provide the maximum control over which dependencies you want to appear in your report.
-For example, your project may include an internal only tool for which you do not wish to enforce license acceptance.
+License Scout's default behavior is to only look for dependency manager files in the root of the `directories` that you configure.
+This default behavior provides greater control over the dependencies that you want to appear in your report.
+For example, you may not want to enforce license acceptance on an internal-only tool that is included in a project.

-However, License Scout also supports deep scanning all of the listed directories for all dependency manager files and generating a full report on all dependencies that the project uses.
+License Scout will also scan subdirectories for all dependency manager files and generate a full report on all dependencies that the project uses.
 To do this, either specify the `--include-sub-directories` command line flag, or set `include_subdirectories` to true in your configuration file.

 A common use case for this functionality is to run `license_scout` from the root of a project and get a full report for that project.